Dr. Grajny of Georgetown University Medical Center has no relevant financial relationships to disclose.)

 This article includes discussion of cervical dystonia, idiopathic cervical dystonia, and spasmodic torticollis.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 Cervical dystonia is the most common focal dystonia, consisting of involuntary head and neck movements, which result in abnormal postures, tremor, and associated pain.
 The etiology remains unclear but appears heterogeneous, and this article discusses possible roles played by genetics and trauma.
-Botulinum toxin injections have been a breakthrough in the treatment of this condition for the last 3 decades.
+Botulinum toxin injections have been a breakthrough in the treatment of this condition for the last three decades.
 Deep brain stimulation has been an alternative option for intractable cases.

 • Cervical dystonia is the most common form of focal dystonia.